Umea Pike fishing

 The sites we fish are “runs waters”.
 That means they contain lots of fish that are readily caught.
-The 2019 season produced pike averaging 14lb to 26lb in the 90cm to 110cm length bracket.
+Recent years have produced pike averaging 14lb to 26lb in the 90cm to 115cm length bracket.

 We offer week long holidays and shorter stays staying in our lakeside caravan.